Underworld-Geodynamics-Education/UoM-python-for-earth-science-class/README.md

+# NOTE THIS REPO IS SCHEDULED TO BE REMOVED

 ## Python for Earth Scientists

 Interactive python notebooks for the _'Introduction to Python'_ class at the University of Melbourne School of Earth Sciences.